guangzhixie/driver/README.md

 - **Database**

     - Currently I only have one table to store each driver's latest location.
 The DB update process is async in the application to prevent the DB performance to block the main flow.
-We should have a table to store driver's basic information, and a table to store each driver's all historical locations in order for data analysis.
+Drivers' last locations will be preloaded into the cache when application boots up.
+We should add a table to store driver's basic information, and a table to store each driver's historical locations in order for data analysis.

-    - Liquibase should be used to create and alter table, for easy tracking.
+    - Liquibase should be used to create and alter tables, for easy tracking.